-A supporting system is an extensional support of providing capital, technologies, talents, management and services for the development of enterprises cluster and a strong backup force to maintain the continuous development of enterprises cluster.
+A supporting system is an extensional support of providing capital, technologies, talents, management and services for the development of enterprises cluster.
 It can provide the support for the development of enterprises cluster.
 A supporting system must achieve the coordinated development in correspondence with the development of core structure.
 Normally, an industrial cluster of self-organization starts attracting various service structures to join in gradually after its core structure is enriched and very strong to a certain degree, and its supporting system is improving gradually.
 Enterprises cluster is a complex system and its core structure must have the correspondence, joint development and synergy evolution with the supporting system, so as to realize the balanced development of industrial cluster.
 Overall, the supporting system relatively falls behind the core structure in various enterprises clusters in China, dramatically restricting the healthy development of clusters.